Dynamically enhancing qubit-photon interactions with anti-squeezing: Abstract

 \section{Abstract}

 The interaction strength of an oscillator to a qubit grows with the oscillator's vacuum field fluctuations.
-The well known degenerate parametric oscillator has revived interest in the regime of strongly detuned squeezing, where its eigenstates are squeezed Fock states.
-Owing to these amplified field fluctuations, it was recently proposed that squeezing this oscillator would dynamically boost qubit-photon interactions.
+The well-known degenerate parametric oscillator has revived interest in the regime of strongly-detuned squeezing, where its eigenstates are squeezed Fock states.
+Owing to the amplified field fluctuations in the anti-squeezed quadrature, it was recently proposed that squeezing this oscillator would dynamically boost qubit-photon interactions.
 In a superconducting circuit experiment, we observe a two-fold increase in the dispersive interaction between a qubit and an oscillator at 5.5 dB of squeezing, demonstrating in-situ dynamical control of qubit-photon interactions.
 This work initiates the experimental coupling of oscillators of squeezed photons to qubits, and cautiously motivates their dissemination in experimental platforms seeking enhanced interactions.